Robot-assisted laparoscopic radical prostatectomy

 How does it work?

-The da Vinci machine provides a minimally invasive means of removing the prostate gland via 4-6 small perforations rather than one longer incision.
+The da Vinci machine provides a minimally invasive means of removing the prostate gland via 6 small key hole perforations rather than one longer incision.

-The benefits compared with traditional “open” prostate surgery may include reduced risk of sexual dysfunction and incontinence due to better visualization of the anatomy; although some impairment of these functions remain a common, if usually temporary, side-effect.
-There is also less scarring, much less blood loss and less pain, leading to a shorter hospital stay, faster removal of catheter, quicker recovery and return to normal activities.
+The benefits compared with traditional “open” prostate surgery may include reduced risk of sexual dysfunction and incontinence due to better visualization of the anatomy; although some impairment of these functions remain a common, often temporary, side-effect.
+There is also less scarring, much less blood loss and less pain, leading to a shorter hospital stay, faster removal of catheter, quicker recovery and return to normal activities with extremely high cure rates.

 The procedure is approved by NICE (National Institute for Clinical Excellence).